Franky1/Streamlit-Whisper/README.md

 - Dependencies are very heavy (whisper, pytorch, transformers, etc.) and take a long time to install.
 - Model is not pre-downloaded and very huge, so it takes a long time to download the first time.
+- Larger models seems to crash on streamlit cloud, probably due to memory limits.
+- The largest model that seems to run locally and on streamlit cloud is `small`.
 - Transcribe takes a long time to run.

 ## ToDo